John Dillwyn Llewelyn: Photographic interests

-He also took a number of stereo images using a camera he bought for his daughter Thereza's birthday in 1856.
+He also took a number of stereoscopic images by using a camera he bought for his daughter Thereza's birthday in 1856.

 His last images would appear to date from the end of the 1850s after which it is possible that his health prevented any further photographic activity.
 He never took his camera outside Britain, though the family frequently visited mainland Europe.
 The majority of his images were taken around his estate of Penllergare, near Swansea, and around the Welsh coast.
 There are also a number taken in Cornwall over several years, many in Bristol including some pioneer animal and bird images in Clifton Zoo, Yorkshire, Derbyshire and a few in Scotland.
 His circle of photographic friends included Philip Henry Delamotte, Robert Hunt, Hugh Welch Diamond and especially his distant relative Calvert Richard Jones.
 Anecdotal diary references tell us that, in the 1840s, he was with his friend Antoine Claudet, conducting experiments on the daguerreotype process.
 It has been suggested that they were probably relating to the speed of exposure of the plate.

 Though he never published any photographic books, he did contribute to The Sunbeam edited by his friend Philip Henry Delamotte and other books.
-One book by Llewelyn that was scheduled for publication was "Pictures of Welsh Scenery" to be published by Joseph Cundall of Bond Street, in 1854.
-In "The Practice of Photography" published in 1853 written by Philip Delamotte (or Philip H De la Motte as the publication states) an advertisement in the back announced: "Now ready, price 16s ....
+One book by Llewelyn that was scheduled for publication was Pictures of Welsh Scenery to be published by Joseph Cundall of Bond Street, in 1854.
+In The Practice of Photography published in 1853 written by Philip Delamotte (or Philip H De la Motte as the publication states) an advertisement in the back announced: "Now ready, price 16s ....
 "Series of Photographic Pictures of Welsh Scenery" by J D Llewelyn.
 Published in parts 10s 6d each."
 The book appears not to have been published for some unknown reason and there are no references to it in surviving letters either.